UCL/Pain.Impact.Measures/ELSA Models/IRT-supplementary-materia.md

 affected by local dependence and hlmact was removed reducind the number of items from 9 to 8.

-    Paek, I., & Cole, K. (2019).
-Using R for item response theory model applications.
-Routledge.
-    Røe, C., Damsgård, E., Fors, T., & Anke, A..
-(2014).
-Psychometric properties of the pain stages of change questionnaire as evaluated by Rasch analysis in patients with chronic musculoskeletal pain.
-    Ramp, M., Khan, F., Misajon, R. A., & Pallant, J. F. (2009).
-Rasch analysis of the Multiple Sclerosis Impact Scale MSIS-29.
-    La Porta, F., Franceschini, M., Caselli, S., Cavallini, P., Susassi, S., & Tennant, A. (2011).
-Unified balance scale: an activity-based, bed to community, and aetiology-independent measure of balance calibrated with Rasch analysis.
-    Marais, I., & Andrich, D. (2008b).
-Effects of varying magnitude and patterns of local dependence in the unidimensional Rasch model.
-    Das Nair, R., Moreton, B. J., & Lincoln, N. B. (2011).
-Rasch analysis of the Nottingham extended activities of daily living scale.

 # Assumption 3: monotonicity

 ``` r